 Spain, a digitally mature country within the European environment

-Spanish private companies and digitalisation
+Spanish private companies and digitalization

-To find out in more detail the degree of digitalisation of Spanish companies, we turned to the latest edition of the digital maturity index published by digital transformation expert consultancy Incipy.
+To find out in more detail the degree of digitalization of Spanish companies, we turned to the latest edition of the digital maturity index published by digital transformation expert consultancy Incipy.
 This was drawn up on the basis of the answers given by 350 respondents with a medium-high level of responsibility in private Spanish companies.

 Among these indicators, we can find some that are closely related to the digital signature, such as digital product and service solutions, digital business innovation and digital workplaces (Digital Workplaces, according to the nomenclature of the report).